Andrew-Hanlon/AsyncEnumerator/README.md

 #### AsyncEnumerator&lt;T&gt;

 The `AsyncEnumerator<T>` class provides behavior similar to a standard yield iterator method except that it allows for asynchronous operations.
-Each `Yield(T)` call returns a value and asynchronously waits for the next call to `MoveNext()`:
+Each `yield.Return(T)` call returns a value and asynchronously waits for the next call to `MoveNextAsync()`:

 ``````````` c#